fastlane/fastlane/README.md

 })
 ```

-If you put `deploygate` after `ipa` action, you don't have to specify IPA file path.
-It will be extracted from lane context automatically.
+If you put `deploygate` after `ipa` action, you don't have to specify IPA file path, as it is extracted from the lane context automatically.

 More information about the available options can be found in the [DeployGate Push API document](https://deploygate.com/docs/api).